cortexrd/Knack-Toolkit-Library/README.md

 # Future Improvements

+-   Direct front-end external data Import from an Excel or CSV file.
+We've done this successfully for Morbern Inc. the main sponsor of this project, and it works flawlessly.
 -   Use JSDoc to have an adequate auto-generated and detailed API documentation, for each function with parameter description, etc.
 -   Geofencing and other map-based features, with geo-based events and Google Maps integration.
 -   The sky's the limit!
 Let us see what we can come up with…